sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 - Note all Backend support State locking.
 AWS S3 supports State Locking
 - State locking happens automatically on all operations that could `write state.` ex: terraform apply terraform destroy
 - If State locking Fails, Terraform will not continue.
-- you can disable state locking for most commands with the lock
+- you can disable state locking for most commands with the lockflag but